Guy Tillim – Jo’burg Story, 2005

 “The series ‘Jo’burg Story’ marked a moment in my career when I started to more decisively follow my own path, rather than trying to imitate photographers I admired.”

 Documentaries on African trouble zones, urban photo investigations and sensitive portraits: Guy Tillim’s approach is versatile, critical, poetic and, above all, dedicated.
 The photographer’s classically-orientated work ethics embody a refined technique and a virtuous play with light, shadow and courageous compositions.
 Tillim wants more, however: his photos leave space for the viewer’s own interpretations.
 With this reporting from the inside, the viewer is confronted with a bitter tasting sense of personal wealth.
 A sharp dialogue begins between image and viewer, by which Tillim has achieved his goal.
 He wants his work to cause a stir and to inform people.
 As a photographer, he gets involved, which also reveals a sense of compassion.

 “At the time it was a huge confidence-booster.
 I was, and still am, proud to be in the company of other winners of the Leica Oskar Barnack Award.”

 Born in Johannesburg in 1962, Tillim saw photography as his weapon in the fight against the Apartheid regime.
-In the eighties he worked as a reporter and joined Afrapix, the South African photo association.
-In 2005 he won the Leica Oskar Barnack Award.
-In more recent years, the photographer has been focussing primarily on conceptual land/cityscapes.
-Tillim lives near Cape Town and is represented by the VU Agency.
+In the eighties he worked as a reporter and joined Afrapix, the South African Photo Association.
+Numerous awards and participation in exhibitions.
+Tillim lives near Cape Town and is represented by the VU’ agency.